 Mistake 6, skipping the checks

-The fix: typecheck plus lint after every change.
+What to do instead: run typecheck + lint after every change.
 Non-negotiable.
-Takes 5 seconds and saves hours of debugging.
+5 seconds that save hours of debugging.

 Tip: with a well-configured permissions file (chapter 9), Claude runs these checks automatically without asking.